panva/jose/docs/jwe/compact/encrypt/classes/CompactEncrypt.md

 #### Deprecated

-You should not use this method.
-It is only really intended for test and vector validation purposes.
+Use only for testing and vector validation.

 ***